 The thing to make note of is that we only incrementally set variables here (notice how the first thing we do in USE is set it to $USE).
 Keep that in mind with any variable you use here -- you most likely want to include the previous value as that is coming from the public overlay.
 Only clobber when you specifically know you want to.

-This will be the same as the public overlay, except you'll want to add a "-private" suffix to it.
+This will be the same as the public overlay, except you'll want to add a "-private" suffix to the "repo-name" field.
 Here's what the private overlay for the lumpy board uses:

 If you have a public overlay already, then the preference would be to redirect to that.
 Here is how the private lumpy overlay does it: